Quick Answer

 Treat worker retention as a core scale signal.
 In Human Intelligence Task workflows, retention on long batches is tied to timely batch completion and is described as a prerequisite for SLA readiness.
 Track repeat-worker participation on similar batches and voluntary withdrawals after task start.
 If throughput rises while repeat participation falls, treat that as a pause signal.

 Define pause triggers as specific events, not general concern.
-In this evidence set, hard pause events are retention-related: repeat-worker participation dropping, voluntary withdrawals rising, or batch-completion timeliness slipping.
-This pack does not provide supported red-line thresholds for failed disbursements, AML holds, or ledger mismatches.
+Hard pause events are retention-related: repeat-worker participation dropping, voluntary withdrawals rising, or batch-completion timeliness slipping.
+Establish your own red-line thresholds for failed disbursements, AML holds, and ledger mismatches based on your platform's risk tolerance.

 When a shift appears, check what changed just before it.
 Quality-improvement methods such as task assignment can improve outcomes, but implementation challenges are documented, so isolate or roll back recent routing or quality-control changes before expanding volume.

 Do not decide expansion on gross task throughput alone.
 Pair throughput with repeat-worker trend, dropout trend, and completion timeliness.
-This pack does not provide country-level payout-rail reliability rankings or fee/support-cost benchmarks.
+Source country-level payout-rail reliability rankings and fee/support-cost benchmarks from your payments provider or industry benchmarking resources.

 Keep a short evidence pack for each review: repeat-worker trend, dropout trend, completion timeliness, and recent quality-control changes.
 Also avoid policy changes that only improve dropout optics.
 In a research-study context, paying non-completers can reduce benefits for compliant participants and weaken overall program value, so test those changes narrowly before scaling.